Australian Open turmoil raises questions for Tokyo Games - KION546

 “The one-year postponement was a proposal by Japan, the Organizing Committee said ‘look, we can hold this together for another year, but not further’,” he said.
 “Postponing it for another year, for example, will come at a huge cost, which Japan may not be willing to incur.
 It will further complicate a crowded sports schedule …you’re going to have the World Cup and football going on, and at some point it’s just there’s just too much congestion in the overall system.”

-CNN has reached out to the Tokyo 2020 Organizing Committee to comment on its quarantine requirements for athletes.
+CNN has reached out to the Tokyo 2020 Organizing Committee for comment on its quarantine requirements for athletes.

 Comments